pneumus/Linux/tutorial/basic_linux_commands.md

 <details>
-  <summary>ls - List Files & Directories</summary>
+  <summary>ls - List Content of a Directory</summary>

+  ## ls -a
+  List all files, links and directories ( including the hidden ones )

   ```
-  This is a bash code
+  ls -hal
   ```

 </details>